dangrossman/daterangepicker/README.md

 ## License

-This code is made available under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0), the same as Twitter Bootstrap.
+This code is made available under the same license as Twitter Bootstrap.
 Date.js is included in this repository for convenience.
-It is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+It is available under the
+[MIT license](http://www.opensource.org/licenses/mit-license.php).

 --